cdanielmachado/carveme/docs/installation.rst

 Installation
 ============

-**CarveMe** requires Python 2.7, which is available for all major operating systems.
+**CarveMe** currently supports Python 2.7 and Python 3.6, which are available for all major operating systems.
 We recommend the `Anaconda python distribution <https://www.continuum.io/downloads>`_.

 It can be easily installed using the **pip** package manager: